apla/node-clickhouse/README.md

 Then escaped and joined with delimiter for the particular format.
 If you ever need to store rows (in arrays) and send preformatted data, you can do it.

+ClickHouse also supports [JSONEachRow](https://clickhouse.yandex/docs/en/formats/jsoneachrow.html) format which can be useful to insert javascript objects if you have such recordset.

 ## Memory size